HongboHu/ILSM/readme.txt

 Furthermore, files like "ILASPmeta_arabidopsis_12_1_1.las" can be directed used as the input of ILASP via the command "ILASP --version=4 -nc -ml=1000 --max-rule-length=1000 -q ILASPmeta_arabidopsis_12_1_1.las".

 The running results of "python compare.py" will be stored in the directory solutions.
+File "record_comparison.xlsx" in this directory has already been written down all the results of our comparison experiments.
+Namely, the statistic result in the paper comes from these results.
 For more details about the solutions, please refer to the "readme.txt" there.